-The more frequency you use to stimulate a muscle group, the more likely it is to grow and get stronger.
-Though it should be of consideration that you must vary the intensity, types of exercises and rep ranges so as not to fry your central nervous system and risk injury or overtraining.
+The more frequent you stimulate a muscle group, the more likely it is to grow and get stronger.
+Though it should be of consideration that you must vary the intensity, types of exercises and rep range so as not to fry your central nervous system and risk injury or overtraining.
 High/low days are a good way to break this up meaning if you lift very heavy on a Monday, then it might be better to focus more on light to moderate weights on Wednesday.

 5. Greater Energy Expenditure

 Full body sessions will yield more energy expenditure per workout than split routines generally due to a large amount of muscle mass used in each session.
 For example, squats, pull ups and deadlifts will induce more of a metabolic response in comparison to bicep curls or triceps extensions.
 This will aid with fat loss without compromising too much muscle mass when in conjunction with proper nutrition.
 This fits with a large majority of the general population’s goals.
 I.e. To get stronger, leaner and fitter.

 Hopefully, this might give some clarity on why we use this method of programming.
 At the end of the day there is no “magic” programme, what is the most important thing to remember is that consistency is key and you can rest assured that those who achieve the best results from their training are turning up week in, week out and building it into an integral and enjoyable part of their lifestyle.